I don’t know about this.

 I am so excited about having company.
 We have had this weekend on the calendar for months.
 There will be a birthday party, and all the immediate family is planning to come.
 There will be a special dinner, time for board games, and if the weather cooperates, we will end with some fireworks.

-There will also be time to visit other family, making the rounds to see as many as possible.
+There will also be time to visit other families, making the rounds to see as many as possible.

 This, along with the daily tasks of eating, of having our morning coffee on the porch, taking in the view of the mountains.
 My weekend will be occupied with family.
 And that should be my entire focus.
 After all, it is not too often that we are together.
 And I owe it to myself and to my family to be present, in the moment, to make the most of our time together.